jkmagnussen/Evaluate-A-News-Article-with-Natural-Language-Processing/README.md

-# Webpack Express Example App
+# Webpack Express App Project

-The goal of this repo is be an example of a basic but functional app built on Express and Webpack.

-If you want to follow along, start from branch 0-initial-setup.
-Each branch in this project is a step along the path to creating a fully functional webpack setup.
-In each branch, there will be a documentation file that lists out the steps taken in that branch (each step is also roughly a git commit if you look at the history) which you can use as a checklist when setting up your own projects.
+This is a project that excercised my ability to navigate through the module bundler, 'Webpack'.
+The result of which is a NLP API and express/ node.js driven application.

-## What we will cover
+## What this project encompassses:

-We will cover:

 - Webpack entry point
 - Webpack output and dist folder